-Opening an account to trade commodities is probably easier than you think, but it is a major undertaking and you can expect to fill out some paperwork and wait a couple days before you can begin trading commodities.
+Opening an account to trade commodities is probably easier than you think, but it is a major undertaking, and you can expect to fill out some paperwork and wait a couple of days before you can begin trading commodities.

 Once you decide on your broker, the professional will provide you with account forms and disclosure documents to read, fill out, and sign.
 These forms are often available online, so you can get started with the paperwork immediately.
 Some brokers allow you to submit completed paperwork online, but you will probably need to mail a hard copy with your original signature.
 You will also be required to provide some form(s) of ID to verify that your identity matches the forms.

 The forms will include questions on your financial condition such as your annual income and net worth.
-You will also be asked questions on your investment experience in equities, commodities, and options.
-Finally, you have to acknowledge that you have read and you understand all of the risks involved in trading commodities.
-The agreement generally stipulate an agreement for arbitration to resolve any disputes.
+You will also be asked questions about your investment experience in equities, commodities, and options.
+Finally, you have to acknowledge that you have read and understood all of the risks involved in trading commodities.
+The agreement generally stipulates an understanding for arbitration to resolve any disputes.
 Arbitration tends to avoid high legal fees.

-One does not have to prove that they are an expert trader, rather the brokerage firm must make sure that the risk untaken is within the bounds of financial capabilities.
+One does not have to prove that they are an expert trader; rather, the brokerage firm must make sure that the risk undertaken is within the bounds of financial capabilities.
 Your liquid net worth, age, income, credit rating, and trading experience will all be considered by the brokerage firm.
-Most people are approved to open a commodities account, but in some cases, a brokerage firm can deny a customer an account.
+Most people are approved to open a commodities account, but, in some cases, a brokerage firm can deny a customer an account.